5h15h1r/sub_search/README.md

 # Subsearch
-An app to extract videos from uploaded videos and  and have transcript features with search functionality.
+An app to extract subtitles from uploaded videos and  and have transcript features with search functionality.
 ## Assignment